 After admission in 1937 to the Royal Victorian Institute of Architects, Shaw went to Europe, worked in London, and visited notable works of modernist architecture, including those of Alvar Aalto and Willem Dudok.
 Returning to Australia, she went into joint practice (1939-41) with a German émigré, Frederick Romberg, working as project manager for Romberg’s acclaimed Newburn Flats in Queens Road, Melbourne.
 In 1942 she was the first woman architect employed by the Commonwealth government.
 She later worked for Bates Smart & McCutcheon (1950-51, 1956-68), where she became the firm’s technical information officer.
 In 1965 she was elected a fellow of the RVIA.

 In her sixties Shaw embarked on a second career as a historian.
 Learning from the major pastoral authors Marnie Bassett, Margaret Kiddle and Phillip Brown, she wrote On Mount Emu Creek (1969).
 Combining the objectivity of the historian with an insider’s knowledge, Shaw revealed ‘the closed Western District of a past era’.
 A commissioned history, Builders of Melbourne: The Cockrams and Their Contemporaries, followed in 1972.
-She also wrote five articles for the Australian Dictionary of Biography.
+She also wrote four articles for the Australian Dictionary of Biography.

 Yancannia Creek (1987) was her greatest achievement, a compelling account of the million-acre [405,000-ha] property west of the Darling River, which her grandfather had co-owned from 1877 and which was later sold to (Sir) Sidney Kidman.
 Shaw produced a seamless story of change and apparent progress, but actually one of environmental degradation, as land-hungry Victorian pastoralists were lured to semi-arid parts of outback New South Wales.
 Her major concerns were water, distance, deforestation, soil erosion and vanished and introduced species.
 Like Judith Wright, she was prescient about environmental change, stating ‘The Country is as important to my story as its human characters’.
 She thought Australia might have gained had the Second Fleet never arrived and the surviving First Fleeters learnt from the Aborigines to live in harmony with the environment.
 A lifetime addiction to Will Ogilvie’s rollicking bush ballads accounts for Shaw’s understanding of the strict protocols governing the movement of stock in the outback and her ambivalent attitude to camels.
 She could breathe life into ‘becalmed woolsteamers’, ‘sheep, dead and missing’ and ‘Boring News’.